Montana isn't alone in failure to beef up regulations of programs for troubled teens

 Some states have tightened regulations on the programs, a move praised by Bozeman resident Ashley Kalfell, who has become an advocate for students in such schools, immersing herself in state laws and regulations she feels provide cover for the industry rather than bolstering state practices.

-Kalfell attended the Spring Creek Lodge Academy 15 years ago, and said its “seminars” — several days of group humiliation and being forced to repeatedly slam a rolled towel on the floor while she screamed along with 100 other students in a dark gymnasium— left her with PTSD and depression that lingers to this day.
+Kalfell attended Spring Creek Lodge Academy 15 years ago, and said its “seminars” — several days of group humiliation she was forced to repeatedly slam a rolled towel on the floor while she screamed along with 100 other students in a dark gymnasium— left her with PTSD and depression that lingers to this day.

 Kalfell singled out a new California law that would ban such practices.